mbilalazam/play/README.md

 - All exploit attempts are run by feeding payloads via a file (`vulfile`)
 - You are **not allowed to modify `Lab8.c`**
 - Include screenshots and explanations in the PDF report

+---

+**Disclaimer**: I am not the author of this lab.
+This repository is for personal learning and practice purposes only.